 If you do not want your car loan after Chapter 7 discharge, you will need to have your bankruptcy attorney list your lender and indicate that you intend to surrender the car on an official form called the Statement of Intention for Individuals Filing Under Chapter 7.
 When you make the decision to surrender your car, you are giving the lender the right to auction it off.
 In exchange, any balance on your car loan will be discharged.

 Car Loan After Chapter 7 Discharge Option #2: Keeping Your Car

 You also have the option of keeping your car after Chapter 7 bankruptcy discharge.
 Chapter 7 bankruptcy law provides exemptions for certain types of property, which allows you to keep them.
 It also gives you the right to redeem or reaffirm your car loan.

 Since some vehicle financers insist that the debtor sign a reaffirmation agreement if they want to keep their car, some debtors may be forced to reaffirm their car loan debt, if they want to keep their vehicle after bankruptcy.
 A reaffirmation agreement basically states that a debtor agrees to pay a debt after bankruptcy.
 Failure to pay the debt after bankruptcy when a debtor has signed a reaffirmation agreement could result in creditor collections actions and lawsuits.

-If you have any specific questions regarding bankruptcy don’t hesitate to ask us by simply filling our contact form and submit your questions or set up a free consultation.
+To learn more about what you can do with your car loan after Chapter 7 bankruptcy discharge, contact a skilled bankruptcy attorney at Allmand Law Firm, PLLC today.
+Don’t hesitate to ask us your questions by simply filling our contact form and submit your questions or set up a free consultation.